longhorn/website/content/docs/1.6.0/deploy/important-notes/index.md

 ### Upgrading Longhorn Systems with V2 Volumes

 Longhorn currently does not support live upgrading of V2 volumes.
 Ensure that all V2 volumes are detached before initiating the upgrade process.

+### Increase Default HugePage Size for V2 Data Engine to 2 GiB

+To increase the quantity of v2 volumes and enhance user experience, the default HugePage Size for the V2 Data Engine has been raised to 2 GiB.
+Prior to the upgrade, ensure the configuration of the HugePage size to 2 GiB on each node.